tmullender/egis-eh570/README.md

 + analyseSensorCapture.py -> loops through all the frames, prints all the unique requests and generates all the images as [Plain PGM](http://netpbm.sourceforge.net/doc/pgm.html)s
 + generatePGM.sh -> A crude script to generate a single PGM from a single frame to allow playing with image sizes

+## Demo

+`mkdir -p images && gcc demo.c -I /usr/include/libusb-1.0/ -l usb-1.0 -o demo -Wall && ./demo`

+If you have permission to access the device, this should generate 6 images from the scanner in the images directory